watchmanmonitoring/SupportAgreement/README.md

 This agreement form is meant to be a launching board for your own offering.
-PleasePlease edit your copy, make it your own.
+Please edit your copy, make it your own.

 * [Branch](https://help.github.com/articles/fork-a-repo#create-branches) this to help add features.